HCL-TECH-SOFTWARE/become-an-rtist/README.md

     Move the paper under the lamp, and adjust the lamp height, until the paper is fully visible by the camera.
 Then mark the paper position, for example using a transparent tape.

-* Enable and test the push button by running the Python 2.7 script [button_test.py](image_recognition/button_test.py).
-There should be several printouts each time the button is pushed.
+* Initialize and test the push button by running the Python 2.7 script [button_test_2.py](image_recognition/button_test_2.py).
+There should be a printout each time the button is pushed.

 ## Set-up image recognition on the Raspberry Pi
 * Install libraries required for Tensorflow